What Is Online Monitoring?

 Computer Monitoring Systems Are Becoming More and More Popular

 Gartner VP Brian Knopp mentioned that over 50% of companies with over $750m annual revenue explored unconventional methods for monitoring employees.
-These businesses monitor how their employees use the Internet, emails, and phones.
+These businesses monitor employee computer activity, including Internet, email, and phone usage.
 Some companies even track sleep patterns and heart rates to analyze how these factors affect their employees’ performance.

 In 2017, Crowd Research Partners surveyed 472 cybersecurity professionals.
 The context of monitoring desktops revealed that: